Madame-Aehm/CAB-Project-4-Spikes/1. MERN/01_mern_notes.md

 });
 ```

 If you are using TypeScript, you will probably notice there are already errors.
-This is due to the installed dependencies not having included Types, as these packages have existing in plain JavaScript since before TypeScript even existed.
+This is due to the installed dependencies not having included Types, as these packages have existed in plain JavaScript since before TypeScript even existed.
 Thankfully, a community project called **DefinitelyTyped** have worked to create installable declaration files for many JavaScript-only packages.

 You'll need to install the separate Types packages for both Express and Cors as development dependencies: